Nokia N1: Specifications

-The overall design and hardware specifications of the N1 are very similar to the iPad Mini 2, featuring an aluminium unibody chassis, a laminated 7.9-inch IPS LCD display, a 64-bit, 2.4 GHz quad-core Intel Atom system-on-chip with 2 GB of RAM, and 32 GB of internal storage.
+The overall design and hardware specifications of the N1 are very similar to the iPad Mini 2, featuring an aluminium unibody chassis, a laminated 7.9-inch IPS LCD, a 64-bit, 2.4 GHz quad-core Intel Atom system-on-chip with 2 GB of RAM, and 32 GB of internal storage.
 The N1 includes an 8-megapixel rear-facing camera, and a 5-megapixel front-facing camera.

 The N1 runs an otherwise stock distribution of Android 5.0 "Lollipop", but includes an alternative home screen known as Z Launcher.
 Z Launcher emphasizes the use of gestures for navigation; users can search for applications or contacts by tracing letters onto the device's screen.
 Z Launcher was also released via Google Play Store for Android smartphones, but the tablet version is exclusive to the N1.
 The N1 is the first Nokia-branded device to officially support Google Mobile Services and ship with access to Google Play Store; the discontinued Nokia X series used a fork of Android, Nokia X software platform, which substituted Google's proprietary software with similar apps from Nokia and Microsoft, and used a Nokia-specific application store.